techniccontroller/wordclock_esp8266/README.md

 ## Quickstart

 1. Clone the project into the sketch folder of the Arduino IDE,
 2. Rename the file "example_secrets.h" to "secrets.h".
-You don't need to change anything in the file if you want uses the normal WiFi setup with WiFiManager (see section "Remark about the WiFi setup").
+You don't need to change anything in the file if you want to use the normal WiFi setup with WiFiManager (see section "Remark about the WiFi setup").
-3. Install the additional libraries and flash it to the ESP8266 as usual (See section [*Upload program to ESP8266*](https://github.com/techniccontroller/wordclock_esp8266/blob/main/README.md#upload-program-to-esp8266-with-arduino-ide) below).
+3. Install the additional libraries and upload the program to the ESP8266 as usual (See section [*Upload program to ESP8266*](https://github.com/techniccontroller/wordclock_esp8266/blob/main/README.md#upload-program-to-esp8266-with-arduino-ide) below).
 4. The implemented WiFiManager helps you to set up a WiFi connection with your home WiFi -> on the first startup it will create a WiFi access point named "WordclockAP".
 Connect your phone to this access point and follow the steps which will be shown to you.
 5. After a successful WiFi setup, open the browser and enter the IP address of your ESP8266 to access the interface of the webserver.
-6. Here you can then upload all files located in the folder "data".
+6. Here you can upload all files located in the folder "data".
 Please make sure all icons stay in the folder "icons" also on the webserver.

 <img src="https://techniccontroller.com/wp-content/uploads/filemanager1-1.png" height="300px" /> <img src="https://techniccontroller.com/wp-content/uploads/filemanager2-1.png" height="300px" /> <img src="https://techniccontroller.com/wp-content/uploads/filemanager3-1.png" height="300px" />